 About Guppy Fry

-The best option which you have is to either use of the breeding box or to introduce a high number of plants in your aquarium.
+The best option which you have is to either use the breeding box or to introduce a high number of plants in your aquarium.
 Both of these will help guppy fry stay isolated from the rest of the aquarium ecosystem.
 As a result, they will be able to grow easily without getting eaten.

 Live-bearing Aquarium Fish Species